Novice Teacher Support at South Central Service Cooperative

 How many novice educators do we have in the SCSC area?

-We currently have 136 novice teachers, counselors, and administrators.
+We currently have 136 novice teachers in our program.

 Who do I contact for information on the SCSC Novice Support program?

 Angie Gilbert, Recruitment and Retention Facilitator, email@example.com or 870.836.1617